Kelcon86/NBA_HOF_Predictions/README.md

 *   To see the files used to run all these experiments, please refer to the [experiments folder](https://github.com/Kelcon86/NBA_HOF_Predictions/tree/main/machine_learning/experiments) in our repository.

-Based on these results, the best perfoming model was Logistic Regression using sklearn's RandomOverSampler.
+Based on these results, the best performing model was Logistic Regression using sklearn's RandomOverSampler.
 This is because of the model's high train and test accuracy, low number of false negatives, and best F1 score.
 This model was used for optimization and deployment

 ### **Optimization Attempts Table**